cennest/ground-cite/GroundCite/docs/FAQ.md

 ```
 ## What is the validation logic?

+The validation logic performs two key checks:
+1. **Citation Validation**: Verifies that cited sources are live and accessible.
+2. **Relevance Validation**: Uses AI to evaluate content relevance, and actually contain the referenced content with a confidence score threshold of > 0.7.
+Only content meeting this confidence threshold is retained, ensuring high-quality, relevant results.

 ## How do I extract structured data (parse)?
 ```bash
 gemini-groundcite analyze -q "query" --parse --schema '{"companies": ["string"]}' --gemini-key your_gemini_key/OpenAI Key